A frequent contributor to Moral Relativism Magazine, Anaya completed a B.A. in English with an emphasis on writing at Skidmore College.

-"The Dream of the Rood" is a religious poem dating back to the tenth century.
-It was found in a manuscript in Northern Italy with a number of other Old English poems, although some of the passages are also found inscribed on a stone cross in Scotland which dates back to the eighth century.
+"The Dream of the Rood" is a religious poem that dates back to the tenth century.
+It was found in a manuscript in Northern Italy along with a number of other Old English poems, although some of the passages are also found inscribed on a stone cross in Scotland which dates back to the eighth century.
 Like much of the surviving Old English poetry, no one knows who actually wrote "The Dream of the Rood."

 While the poem is clearly a religious text, a closer examination actually reveals some elements of German Heroism (a non-Christian culture competing with Christianity during this time).
 While in many works these Germanic and Christian elements are shown as diametrically opposed in philosophy, they are actually reconciled rather nicely within "The Dream of the Rood."
-Although nothing is known about the original author or context of the poem, the possibility exists that finding a way to blend these two elements of society might have been one of the primary motivations of the author.
+Although nothing is known about the original author or the context of the poem, the possibility exists that finding a way to blend these two elements of society might have been one of the primary motivations of the author.

 While the basic narrative of the text is a version of the Crucifixion of Christ, it is overlaid throughout with heroic sentiment.
 During this period in history, the Christian religion was still gaining ground, and many practitioners sought varying methods of popularizing the new religion.